Do Go On - 544 - Aimo Koivunen; The Finnish Meth Soldier

 It's this symbol of hope, but he's like, oh.

-From cracked again, shortly afterwards, he heard finish shouts,
+Shortly afterwards, he heard Finnish shouts,

 and another long-range patrol suddenly appeared.